Level 1 Diploma in Brickwork

 You will need to provide your own overalls, safety shoes, tools, classroom equipment and contribute to the cost of any additional enrichment activities.

-Upon successful completion of this course, you will have the option to progress to the Level 2 Diploma in Brickwork or an apprenticeship in brickwork.
-We can help you with this option, please go to www.scg.ac.uk/ apprenticeships
+Upon successful completion of this course, you will have the option to progress to the Level 2 Technical Certificate in Brickwork or an apprenticeship in brickwork.
+Both these progression routes are available through Shrewsbury Colleges Group.

 Students have the opportunity of entering local, national, and international competitions including the UK SkillBuild competition.